IsraelVillela/GetAdviceApp/README.md

 Background photo taken by me, Israel I Villela from a local lake, SilverWood Lake in California

-Adive is fetched from 'https://api.adviceslip.com/advice'
+Advice is fetched from 'https://api.adviceslip.com/advice'